garneteclogite/yandex-data-science/README.md

                 <a href="https://github.com/garneteclogite/yandex-data-science/blob/main/Fundamentals%20of%20Python%20and%20Data%20Analysis.%20Research%20for%20Yandex%20Music.ipynb">Fundamentals of Python and Data Analysis.
 Research for Yandex Music</a>
             </td>
             <td>
                 An introduction to the basic tools of Python and the Pandas library for Data Analysis.
+Identification of musical preferences of people in Moscow and St. Petersburg.
             </td>
             <td>
                  <code>python</code> <code>pandas</code>